sacren/java-features/README.md

 ## What is Java Features?

-Java Features attempts to manifest the most essential language features of Java programming language by code examples in the hope that some code might be good enough to spawn an independent project by itself.
-Java Features depends upon IcedTea JDK and other OSS projects like Maven.
+Java Features attempts to manifest the most essential language features of Java programming language by code examples.
+Java Features embraces AdoptOpenJDK project.
+Maven is essential in building Java Features.

 ## Prerequisite

-1. IcedTea JDK must be installed of version 3.8.0:
+1. Verify prebuilt OpenJDK 11 (LTS) is installed:

         $ java-config -L

-2. Apache Maven must be installed of version 3.3.3 or later:
+2. Verify Apache Maven 3.3.3 and above is installed:

         $ mvn --version